andresuarezz26/newrev.io/README.md

 ./install.sh
 ```

+4. **Important Note for Linux Users (if newrev-run / newrev-client are not found)**:
+The install.sh script places helper commands in ~/.local/bin.
+If your shell (Bash or Zsh) doesn't automatically include this directory in its PATH for new sessions, you'll need to add it.

+For Bash users:
+Edit ~/.bashrc:

+Bash

+echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc
+source ~/.bashrc
+For Zsh users:
+Edit ~/.zshrc:

+Bash

+echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.zshrc
+source ~/.zshrc
+After performing these steps, close and reopen your terminal, or source your respective shell configuration file.

 ### WINDOWS Installation

 For Windows users, we recommend using Git Bash or Windows Subsystem for Linux (WSL) to follow the Mac & Linux instructions, as the install.sh script is a Bash script.